+Depreciation, which was \$3,289 in both fiscal 2024 and 2023, is computed using the straight-line method.
+Accumulated depreciation was \$70,449 and \$67,159 as of June 30, 2024 and 2023, respectively.
 Property and equipment are recorded at cost, if purchased, or at fair value at the date of gift, if donated.
 Expenditures that extend the remaining useful lives of property are capitalized and the cost of routine maintenance and repairs is charged to expense as incurred.
+As discussed in Note 2, the Farmland, Farmhouse, equipment, and related improvements, previously held by the Society, were contributed to the Foundation on July 1, 2022.
 All land, buildings, exhibits and other physical assets used by the Society are the property of the City and capital improvements related to these assets are expensed as incurred.